-ECTS Credits Hours per week Term Instruction language 2/3 de

-k.A.
-Winter / Summer Term
+ECTS Credits Hours per week 2 / 3 K.A.
+Term Instruction language Winter / Summer Term de

 The participation in this program requires that the student is a tutor for at least one semester.

 The application for this program takes place via the dean's office and in consultation with the corresponding chair.